Author:

 Left leg forward, right toe and

-that you are evaluating gait.
-The gait should be observed without shoes and
+the child feel that you are evaluating gait.
+The gait should be observed

-stockings and, preferably, with the child wearing only gym shorts.
-The child
+without shoes and stockings and, preferably, with the child wearing only gym

-could be asked to walk on solid ground and, then, on sandy beach.
+shorts.
+The child could be asked to walk on solid ground and, then, on sandy

 • |